huggingface/hub-docs/docs/hub/models-download-stats.md

 ## How are `GGUF` files handled?

-GGUF files are not tied to a single library, so all of them are counted for downloads.
+GGUF files are self-contained and are not tied to a single library, so all of them are counted for downloads.
 This will double count downloads in the case a user performs cloning of a whole repository, but most users and interfaces download a single GGUF file for a given repo.

 ## How is `diffusers` handled?